 Garden enthusiasts might also like to take a driving tour through some scenic Lexington neighborhoods.
 The Chevy Chase/Ashland Park neighborhoods (streets around and east of Ashland, The Henry Clay Estate); and the Kenwick neighborhood (Mentelle Park, Victory and other streets off Richmond Road east of downtown), are beautifully in bloom, spring through fall.

-Visit the pictureque greenhouses at Michler's Florist and Greenhouses to see an extensive garden plant selection.
+Visit the picturesque greenhouses at Michler's Florist and Greenhouses to see an extensive garden plant selection.
 The first of seven large greenhouses on this spot was built in 1907 by Charlie Michler, and the operation has stayed in the family all these years, thriving right in the middle of the historic Aylesford neighborhood.
 Catch current owner John Michler and pick his brain about native Kentucky plants.
 His encyclopedic knowledge will impress you.
-While you are there, stop in at his Kentucky Native Cafe for a sandwhich, salad or locally crafted beer.
+While you are there, stop in at his Kentucky Native Cafe for a sandwich, salad or locally crafted beer.
 It's open seasonally.
 (859) 254-0383.

 Garden Clubs Galore

 Lexington is so enthusiastic about our gardening traditions that it has six garden clubs that meet regularly under the umbrella of The Lexington Council Garden Clubs.
 The Council sponsors several major events each year.
 If you are visiting in June, do not miss the annual Open Gates to Bluegrass Living Garden Tour.
 The tour showcases at least nine diverse gardens, in both suburban and rural settings.
 Whether you're a hands-on gardener or just enjoy beauty and tranquility, this is a unique opportunity to visit some of Lexington's most inspiring private gardens.
-(859) 223-0955 or (859) 317-0424.
+(859) 227-5976

 Bluegrass Note: Celebrated garden designer, author and lecturer Jon Carloftis maintains a home (and garden!) in Lexington.
 His creations have been featured in Southern Living, BMW Magazine and Country Home.
 Locally, he designed the rooftop gardens at L.V.
 Harkness and Dudley's on Short.
 Check out this colorful brochure endorsed by Jon on Gardens and Architecture in Lexington.